 My intent is to support the Armed Forces of the Philippines in HA/DR operations in the affected areas of the Central Philippines.
 We will provide all available assistance to alleviate human suffering and restore normalcy.

-In this example, the ask is broad: "to alleviate human suffering and restore normalcy."
-To do so, the Commander has made it clear that the expectation is for all units to work together and provide "all available assistance."
+In this example, the end state ask is broad: "to alleviate human suffering and restore normalcy."
+To accomplish this, the Commander has made it clear that the expectation is for all units to work together and provide "all available assistance."
+This describes what must be in place to accomplish the desired end state and achieve set objectives.

-In return, commanders can expect that members should know their jobs better, do their jobs better and work with each other better.
+In return, commanders can expect members to know their jobs better, do their jobs better and work with each other better.

 The key to meeting commander’s intent is a trained, confident and engaged staff and unit.
-All members must understand the plan and their role to ensure the commander’s intent is accomplished.
-But commanders and members alike also need the freedom and confidence to be flexible as the situation changes, taking care to ensure that the changes still fit the overall mission and vision.
+All members must understand the plan and their role to accomplish the commander’s intent.
+However, commanders and members alike also need the freedom and confidence to be flexible as the situation changes, taking care to ensure changes still fit the overall mission and vision.

 Here are some concepts and ideas to grow capability for commander’s intent: